© 2007 Cultural and Social Entrepreneurship, Nätverkstan. All Rights Reserved.

 Here we will try to focus on these questions and others, explore entrepreneurship within culture and social sector, from different angles and a wide definition we will collect initiatives we find during our everyday work and life at Nätverkstan, a cultural organisation placed in Gothenburg, Sweden.
 From this spot we run projects and training programs, bookkeeping and workshops, distribution and marketing of cultural journals and international networking and activities together with our twelve other colleagues.

-The website is part of the project Kläcka Ägg/Ramp, a project supported by Stiftelsen Framtidens kultur.
-Texts will be in both Swedish and English.
+The website started as part of the project Kläcka Ägg/Ramp, a project supported by Stiftelsen framtidens kultur.

 LOTTA LEKVALL is Director of Nätverkstan, a Cultural and Civil Society Organization based in Göteborg, Sweden.
 Nätverkstan provides services and projects within the small-scale cultural and civil society field, main focus is training and education, bookkeeping and subscription services, Medialab with a workshop area for artists and development projects.
 The organization run several international projects and workshops.
 Entrepreneurship within arts and culture and how viable art organizations can be built within this field has been a focus area for ten years and has resulted in several reports and documentations, the most well-known in Sweden being ”Den ofrivillige företagaren” (The Reluctant Entrepreneur) together with co-writer David Karlsson.
 She has been active in several focus and reference groups in this area and together with the team of Nätverkstan developed and run new educational ideas, such as the International Project Management Programme, Globalverkstan; the two-year programme Project Management within Culture, Kulturverkstan; as well as the latest together with the University of Göteborg and the Academy of Music and Drama on ”The Art of living on Art”.
 Since start, Nätverkstan has been active on the international scene, invited to several conferences, seminars and discussions, but mainly running projects and workshops in countries like Georgia, Kenya, India and others.
-Lotta Lekvall is a Boardmember of Innovatum AB and just finished her term as a Boardmember in The Arts Grants Committee in Sweden.
-She was until 2011 an Observer in the board of the European network Encatc, and until 2012 a member of the Swedish Council of Cultural and Creative Industries under the Ministry of Culture and Ministry of Enterprise, Energy and Communication.
+Lotta Lekvall is a Boardmember of Innovatum AB and in The Royal Swedish Opera.
+She has former positions as a Boardmember in The Arts Grants Committee in Sweden, the European network Encatc, and a member of the Swedish Council of Cultural and Creative Industries under the Ministry of Culture and Ministry of Enterprise, Energy and Communication between 2010–2012.

 Animation Artist Artistic collective workshop Artistic practice Bangalore Burning Platforms Business idea Creative Industries Creativity crisis Cultural economy Cultural Journal Cultural Policy Cultural Project Democracy Development Digitization Distribution Economy Education Employment Encatc Entrepreneur Entrepreneurship EU Finance Flexibility Georgia Globalization Innovation International exchange Literature New economy pedagogical Policy for Global Development Renewal Research Resources San Francisco Self-employment Silicon Valley Social entrepreneur Transformation USA Västra Götaland